Kelly criterion: Application to the stock market

-where $f^*$ is the fraction of available capital invested that maximizes the expected geometric growth rate, $\mu$ is the expected growth rate coefficient, $\sigma^2$ is the variance of the growth rate coefficient and $r$ is the risk-free rate of return.
+where $f$ is the fraction of available capital invested that maximizes the expected geometric growth rate, $\mu$ is the expected growth rate coefficient, $\sigma^2$ is the variance of the growth rate coefficient and $r$ is the risk-free rate of return.
 Note that a symmetric probability density function was assumed here.

 Computations of growth optimal portfolios can suffer tremendous garbage in, garbage out problems.
 For example, the cases below take as given the expected return and covariance structure of assets, but these parameters are at best estimates or models that have significant uncertainty.
 If portfolio weights are largely a function of estimation errors, then Ex-post performance of a growth-optimal portfolio may differ fantastically from the ex-ante prediction.
 Parameter uncertainty and estimation errors are a large topic in portfolio theory.
 An approach to counteract the unknown risk is to invest less than the Kelly criterion.

 Rough estimates are still useful.
-If we take excess return 4% and volatility 16%, then yearly Sharpe ratio and Kelly ratio are calculated to be 25% and 150%.
-Daily Sharpe ratio and Kelly ratio are 1.7% and 150%.
-Sharpe ratio implies daily win probability of p=(50% + 1.7%/4), where we assumed that probability bandwidth is $4 \sigma = 4\%$.
-Now we can apply discrete Kelly formula for $f^{*}$ above with $p=50.425\%, a=b=1\%$, and we get another rough estimate for Kelly fraction $f^{*} = 85\%$.
-Both of these estimates of Kelly fraction appear quite reasonable, yet a prudent approach suggest a further multiplication of Kelly ratio by 50% (i.e. half-Kelly).
+If we take excess return 6% and volatility 15% then the yearly Sharpe ratio is (μ − r)/σ = 40%.
+The Kelly fraction (i.e., the appropriate investment) for these values is (μ − r)/σ^{2} = 267%.
+(That is, one could achieve the Kelly criterion by investing in a diverse set of stocks with a beta of 2.67.)
+However the market invests 100% in itself so the market is apparently making its investment decisions using 1 / 2.67 = 37.5% of the Kelly criterion value.

 A detailed paper by Edward O. Thorp and a co-author estimates Kelly fraction to be 117% for the American stock market SP500 index.

 Significant downside tail-risk for equity markets is another reason to reduce Kelly fraction from naive estimate (for instance, to reduce to half-Kelly).

 Proof

 A rigorous and general proof can be found in Kelly's original paper or in some of the other references listed below.
 Some corrections have been published.

-We give the following non-rigorous argument for the case with $b = 1$ (a 50:50 "even money" bet) to show the general idea and provide some insights.
+We give the following non-rigorous argument for the case with $g = l = 1$ (a 50:50 "even money" bet) to show the general idea and provide some insights.

-When $b = 1$, a Kelly bettor bets $2p - 1$ times their initial wealth $W$, as shown above.
+When $g = l = 1$, a Kelly bettor bets $2p - 1$ times their initial wealth $W$, as shown above.
 If they win, they have $2pW$ after one bet.
 If they lose, they have $2(1 - p)W$.
 Suppose they make $N$ bets like this, and win $K$ times out of this series of $N$ bets.
 The resulting wealth will be: